donaldsonm731/Asthma_Prediction/README.txt

 we aim to go through the data analytics process to come up with a good model for predicting asthma attack severity.

+Code to look at: It is the clean version.
+The first R code (Asthma Prediction
+                 Project) is were we have ended up putting a lot of code that we don't need anymore, aka what we have tried and ended up determining not to use.

 IMPORTANT STEPS TO TAKE WHEN EDITING THIS PROJECT:
 1. ALWAYS PULL BEFORE EDITING
 	- In command prompt go to project folder by cd path name.